-Golden Bridge Industrial School for Roman Catholic Girls, Dublin, Co.
-Dublin, Republic of Ireland
+Golden Bridge Industrial School for Roman Catholic Girls (St Vincent's), Dublin, Ireland

 On 13 July 1880,the Golden Bridge (or Goldenbridge) Industrial School for Roman Catholic Girls was certified to begin operation in premises at St Vincent Street, Golden Bridge, Dublin.
 Its initial official capacity of thirty places was raised to fifty places at the beginning of 1881.
 The School was situated on a ten acres of land, including a garden and poultry yard.
 A well-equipped laundry was also provided.
 The institution was intended to provide a family-like environment for its inmates.
 It was superintended Sister Magdalen Kirwan, who was an advocate of the Froebel system, which aimed at the education of the senses in very young children.
 She was assisted by three Sisters of Mercy, plus five other officers.

 The girls were instructed in needlework and the use of sewing and knitting machines.
 They made their own clothes, and shirts for sale in shops.
 They were taught cooking and housework, worked in the laundry, were employed in the garden, and had charge of a quantity of poultry.